-The University of Minnesota School of Dentistry is the state's only dental school and the only dental school in the northern tier of states between Wisconsin and the Pacific Northwest.
-We are a regional resource to five states for dental education, consulting services, patient treatment, and ongoing continuing dental education.
-The Division of Prosthodontics at the School of Dentistry is looking for a coordinator to join the Implant Clinic Program team.
-The coordinators of the program work with staff, faculty and students to order, track and distribute implant supplies for all areas of the School of Dentistry.
+The School of Dentistry Restorative Sciences Department consists of four academic divisions, two graduate programs, two clinics, the Pre-clinic, and the Minnesota Dental Research Center for Biomaterials and Biomechanics (MDRCBB).
+This position is located in the Implant Clinic, which is part of the Division of Prosthodontics, and supports the efforts of the Implant Program Director.
+The Coordinator assists with the administration of the Implant Program by working with faculty, staff, residents and students, to order, track and distribute implant supplies for the entire School of Dentistry.
 This position is key in coordinating patients and faculty in the Implant Clinic and serves as a right-hand to the Implant Program Director.
 The Coordinator plays a vital role in ensuring the seamless operation of the Implant Program and the Implant Clinic.

 50% Implant Program Coordination

 Assists in developing effective processes and procedures for Implant Program.
 Creates best practices and identifies areas for improvement.

 Maintains historical database of all implant activity at SOD, track related information and provide research support to Implant Program Director.

 Co-manages the Contemporary Clinic Office to ensure it is clean, organized, and a safe and professional environment.

 Understands faculty clinic schedule, including rescheduling during conflicts and/or absences, recording/tracking of faculty attendance/vacation, and making arrangements in times of need (e.g. absence).